This is a page where we list public datasets that we’ve used or come across. Comments, corrections, and additional data sources are welcome!

 - The Common Crawl web crawl corpus.
 2 billion pages and counting!

 - ClueWeb09 – 1 billion page crawl (25TB) in 10 languages.
 Available to researchers for $750 (disk costs).
 CMU data license agreement.

 - IMDb – Database of movies.
 Text files available via FTP.
 Restrictions on usage, but not clear from web site text.

-- Enron Emails – one attendee mentioned that the Enron email dataset is still available for analysis of social networks in email exchanges, etc.
+- The Enron Email Dataset is available from CMU for analysis of social networks in email exchanges, etc.